Fongyi Tutorial Academy

 The Fongyi Tutorial Academy (鳳儀書院 (凤仪书院, Fèngyí Shūyuàn)) is a former tutorial academy during the Qing Dynasty rule of Taiwan in Fengshan District, Kaohsiung, Taiwan.
 It is the largest preserved Confucian academy in Taiwan.

 History

 The building was built by Jhang Ting-cing in 1814 during Jiaqing Emperor rule.
 It was the venue for candidates to take the imperial examination.
 On 13 November 1985, the building was designated as level 3 historical monument.
 In 2007, the Kaohsiung City Government acquired the land title of the academy and restoration to the building commenced with a total budget of NT$ 100 million.

 Architecture

 The building was built using traditional Chinese style with wooden carving and tablets inscribed with phrases describing good manners.
 It consists of 37 rooms with the center altar dedicated to Wenchang Buddha, Kuichang Buddha and Changsheng Buddha.
 There are stone drum on both sides of the screen wall.
 The garden consists of many animated statues.

 Transportation

-The building is accessible within walking distance east from Fongshan Station of Kaohsiung MRT.
+The building is accessible within walking distance east from Fongshan Station of Kaohsiung Metro.